Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Shortest Gradient of

-The second set of contributions to $S_{nn}$ will be from poles of $\Sigma_{xc}(\omega)-U_{xc}$ located above the real axis, {\it i.e.}, those with $Im\ \xi_\alpha>0$.
-The analysis of the contributions from these poles is straightforward but somewhat long-winded and is detailed in Appendix \ref{appa}.
-The result is that the contribution from these poles is subleading: for discrete poles the contributions scale as $\eta^{-1}$, while for continuous energy bands the scaling is $\eta^0$.
+The second set of contributions to $S_{nn}$ will be from poles of $\Sigma_{xc}(\omega)-U_{xc}$ located above the real axis, {\it i.e.}, those with $Im\ \xi_a>0$.
+The analysis of the contributions from these poles is straightforward but somewhat long-winded and is detailed in \ref{appa}.
+The result is that the contributions from these poles are subleading: for systems containing discrete energy levels the contributions scale as $\gamma^{-1}$ while for systems with only continuous energy bands they scale as $\gamma^0$.

 All together, we have